astorDev/yac/intro.md

 Moreover, HttpYac does have one special variable, called `host`, that covers exactly this case and is prefixed for urls starting with `/` automatically.
 So we'll get an even tidier code:

 > HttpYac separated `regions` by 3 hashes `###`.
-Code above first section separator `###` considered global.
-In my experience HttpYac works the most stable when each request is in it's separate region.
-So we'll also use that.
+A code above the first section separator `###` is considered global.
+In my experience, HttpYac works the most stable when each request is in its separate region.
+So we'll also add the hashes.

 ```http
 @host = https://api.spacexdata.com/v4